FXXFERMI/Weather-App/README.md

 # WeatherApp README

+## Code Numbers
+I calculated the number of code manually, there are totally 994 lines(less than 1000) inside main and test package.

 ## Summary
 WeatherApp is a Java application that displays current weather information, generates weather-based reminders, and allows users to create and manage daily to-do lists.